alberthun/legacy-sense-docs/guides/001-devices/003-android-sdk.md

 ```

-One more version of the method is available that let's you asynchronously intercept if the initialization was successfull or not.
+One more version of the method is available that lets you asynchronously intercept if the initialization was successful or not.
 ```java
 ReachConfig config = new ReachConfig();
 config.setIngressURL("<YOUR SDK ENDPOINT>");